FS > M.A.Y.B.E.

 (Which, for anybody who understands the depth of their topic, is like arranging to have air to breathe…always a good idea)

-Filed in: People /74/ | Essays /52/ | Relationships /78/
+Filed in: Essays /52/ | Relationships /78/ | People /74/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Horf."
-I think this is related to angry moms.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Lurpating."
+Which I believe is a term used when speaking about overcooked food.

 ·